yukimemi/silentsaver.vim/README.md

 `:OpenSilentSaver`
 Show list of backed up files with quickfix.

+`:DiffSilentSaver`
+Display diff with original file when backed up files are open.

 # Config

 No settings are required.
 However, the following settings can be made if necessary.